fverne/cotz/gamemodes/ix_stalker/README.md

-# Skeleton Schema
+# S.T.A.L.K.E.R Schema

-This project provides a minimal template to kickstart schema development for [Helix](https://github.com/nebulouscloud/helix).
-It contains all the necessary bootstrapping code, proper file structure, and some documentation to help you get started as quickly as possible.
+We write stuff here for the future